odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

     ->willReturn(1);
 ```

-This could also be used to mock external API calls etc.
+**Warning: Try to avoid excessive mocking.**

+Try to test and cover all the code you actually deploy.

 The downside of mocking is that you are not testing and covering
 the code that you actually deploy and run on your real system.
 The phpunit code coverage can never be 100% when you mock your repositories.
-and the test quality will never be as good as in real integration tests.
+and the test quality will never be as good as in real **integration tests**.

+Another problem with mocking is that your tests become very large and complex,
+and the test needs to know all the implementation details that could change
+quickly during the next refactoring.
+Maintaining such mocked tests would
+become more difficult and expensive in the long run.

+Mocking makes sense if you have external APIs that must not be touched when
+the test is running.
+So, for example, I would only mock HTTP requests for external APIs.

+When you write tests for the Actions, better write **integration tests** that cover the Actions,
+the Services, and the Repositories all at once.
+Then your tests are easier
+to setup, and you cover all the code you actually deploy.

 ## Integration Tests